dogestry/dogestry/Readme.md

 ## Installation

 If you just want to *run* Dogestry, get the [binary release](https://github.com/dogestry/dogestry/releases) that works for your platform.
 It's a statically linked binary: there are no dependencies.
-Uncompress it and run it!
+Download and run it!

 If you prefer to build it yourself, clone the repo and `godep go build`